-Dana McQueen, MD, MAS received her medical degree from the University of California, Irvine, completed her residency in Obstetrics and Gynecology at the University of Chicago, completed a one year Fellowship in Recurrent Pregnancy Loss at the University of Illinois, and received a MAS (Masters of Advanced Studies) in Clinical Research from University of California, San Diego.
-Dr. McQueen will complete her fellowship at Northwestern University Feinberg School of Medicine in Reproductive Endocrinology and Infertility in Summer 2020.
+Dana McQueen, MD, REI, MAS received her medical degree from the University of California, Irvine, completed her residency in Obstetrics and Gynecology at the University of Chicago, completed a one year Fellowship in Recurrent Pregnancy Loss at the University of Illinois, received a MAS (Masters of Advanced Studies) in Clinical Research from University of California, San Diego, and completed a fellowship at Northwestern University Feinberg School of Medicine in Reproductive Endocrinology and Infertility.
 You can follow her on Instagram @drdanamcqueen.

 When did you know you wanted to go into medicine?
 How did you decide to specialize in reproductive medicine?

 I decided to go into medicine during a clinical research internship in college.
 After a summer working in the hospital, I was hooked.
 I loved that it combined my love of science with a chance to form long lasting relationships with patients.